ilkwonch/MolbitAL/README.md

-# MolbitAL — MOdular Ligand screening for **B**illion‑scale **I**Terative selection with **A**ctive **L**earning
+# MolbitAL - MOdular Ligand screening for **B**illion‑scale **I**Terative selection with **A**ctive **L**earning

 MolbitAL is a modular active‑learning engine designed for ultra‑large virtual screening campaigns.
-It orchestrates end‑to‑end workflows—from ligand preparation and docking to machine‑learning‑guided acquisition—so you can triage **billions** of candidates efficiently on a single workstation or an HPC cluster.
-The framework plugs into popular docking back‑ends (AutoDock‑Vina, Vina‑GPU 2.1, QVina 2.1, QVina‑W, smina, Uni‑Dock) and currently supports Random‑Forest (RF) and XGBoost‑Distribution (XGB‑D) surrogate models for fast affinity ranking.
+It orchestrates end‑to‑end workflows—from ligand preparation and docking to machine‑learning‑guided acquisition—so you can triage billions of candidates efficiently on a single workstation or an HPC cluster.
+The framework plugs into popular docking back‑ends (AutoDock‑Vina, Vina‑GPU 2.1, QVina 2.1, QVina‑W, smina, Uni‑Dock) and currently supports Random‑Forest (RF) and XGBoost‑Distribution (XGB‑D) surrogate models for fast affinity ranking. (aimnet-x2d will be intergrated soon)

 ---